IAM4IAM/LessMoneyInPolitics.github.io/README.md

 PROBLEM SUMMARY:

-We all know there is too much money in Politics
+We all know there is too much money in Politics.
-We also know that Lobbyists and Special Interest Money Corrupts our Representative Their Money Funds the Political Party Machines
+We also know that Lobbyists and Special Interest Money Corrupts our Representative.
+Their Money Funds the Political Party Machines.
-Too Much Money is Spent Influencing Campaigns and Elections This Money Circumvents the Voice of "We The People"
+Too Much Money is Spent Influencing Campaigns and Elections.
+This Money Circumvents the Voice of "We The People"